mitosisX/limekit-docs/source/widgets/radio-button.rst

   Sets the icon size

-.. function:: setTooltip(text)
+.. function:: setToolTip(text)

   Tooltips are brief informational messages that appear when the user hovers the mouse pointer over the tab

-.. function:: setTooltipDuration(duration)
+.. function:: setToolTipDuration(duration)

   Set how long the tooltip displays

-.. function:: getTooltip()
+.. function:: getToolTip()

   Returns the tooltip text